binaryfunt/js-bg-image-autoloader/README.md

 using little data
 1. If media query matches, it also loads a high res version.
 When this has finished loading, it replaces the low res version.

+## Demo

+[Here is a JSFiddle](https://jsfiddle.net/wogzmr9L/).
+You could enable network throttling in developer tools to simulate a slow connection, and disable caching.